rba100/cluster-vis/README.md

 1. Clone the repository.
 2. Install the required dependencies by running `pip install -r requirements.txt`.
-3. Set up a PostgreSQL database and update the connection string in the `ui.py` file.
+3. Create `.streamlit/secrets.toml` with connection string and openai key.
-4. Run the app by executing `streamlit run ui.py` in the terminal.
+4. Run the app by executing `streamlit run app.py` in the terminal.

 ## Usage